na-na-hi/renget/archive/Darkfantasy109.md

 !!! warning DISCLAIMER
     The fantasy isn't actually all that dark.

+Welcome to my rentry where I upload my bots.
+I don't really have any particular themeing beyond just doing shit that I like, though the fetishes I like the most for NSFW bots are pregnancy, lactation and bondage.

+All my bots are tested on Claude and/or GPT-4.
+I cannot guarantee good results on anything weaker than those two!

 Almost all my bots use images I've taken from the internet.
 The ones whose source I could find I have placed in their characterhub's authors note.
 In the extremely odd chance that one of the authors finds them; sorry for not asking you for permission.
 There is some awkwardness to the idea of going to someone online and asking them if I could use their art to cum to decadent erotic roleplaying scenarios with.
 I hope you understand.

+***

+**Table of Contents**
+[TOC2]

+***

 ##NSFW/Waifu oriented bots
 Bots designed for you to either bust a nut or shoot the shit - romantically, that is.
 Image| Name | Description | Link